-Putting the collodionized plate on dipper
+Putting the collodionized plate on the dipper

 Checking sensitized plate

-Before the ether and alcohol evaporates from the collodion, the plate is taken to the darkroom (under red or deep amber light) and dipped into a solution of silver nitrate, where it remains for a few minutes.
-At this time the silver nitrate bonds with the iodides and bromides in the collodion to make light sensitive silver halides on and just under the surface of the collodion.
+Before the ether and alcohol evaporate from the collodion, the plate is taken to the darkroom (under red or deep amber light) and dipped into a solution of silver nitrate, where it remains for a few minutes.
+At this time the silver nitrate bonds with the iodides and bromides in the collodion to make light-sensitive silver halides on and just under the surface of the collodion.
 While the plate is in the silver nitrate "bath," the camera is set up and focused on the subject.

-The light sensitive plate is placed into a light proof holder attached to the camera.
+The light-sensitive plate is placed into a light-proof holder attached to the camera.
 The plate is wet and silver nitrate droplets are present on the surface of the plate during the exposure.
 A "dark slide" is removed to expose the plate to the inside of the camera.
 Exposure is made by removing the lens cap.
-It can take approximately 20 seconds to 5 minutes to make the proper exposure for a wet-plate negative, depending on the age of the collodion, type of lens used and the quality of light on the subject.
+It can take approximately 20 seconds to 5 minutes to make the proper exposure for a wet-plate negative, depending on the age of the collodion, type of lens used, and the quality of light on the subject.